 The history of Facebook dates back to 2004.
+Facebook was launched in February 2004.
 It was a project by a Harvard student named Mark.
-Facebook was launched in February 2004.
 On 28 October 2003, Zuckerberg created a social media website, Face mash, and hacked the security network of Harvard University to copy the student ID images.

 Unfortunately, this website could not run for long as Zuckerberg was alleged to have a security violation.
 But the shutdown of this website did not dodge Mark’s dreams, and he launched another website called Facebook on 4 February 2004.

 Initially, the website was restricted to Harvard students to share their personal information and photographs.
-But, soon, the website amassed huge popularity and registered thousands of people in a single day.
+But, soon, the website amassed immense popularity and registered thousands of people in a single day.

 Students from other institutes such as Yale and Stanford universities and around 250,000 students from 24 schools joined Facebook till June 2004.
 Moreover, the introduction of the ‘tagging’ people feature, in 2005, further its popularity among the people.

 In the following years, Facebook continued to be a successful project among the students.
 By 2016, individuals over the age of 13, having valid email addresses, could create their Facebook accounts.